AaronCWacker/Yggdrasil/README.md

 2) Melody & Voice
 3) Music

 Here is my "play it next" list with a quick link to each set of lyrics and chords together which you need as a musician to play it right away.
-Thankyou music for sharing the beauty of the world.
+Thankyou musicians for sharing the great beauty of the world.

 Number	|	Musician or Band	|	URL to Chords and Lyrics